andreatitolo/personal_blog_zola/content/blog/rebuilding-my-academic-website-with-zola/index.md

 ### New forge

 While the code of the original website was on GitHub ([and still is](https://github.com/andreatitolo/andreatitolo_web)), I am recently moving more and more away from GitHub as much, for [many](https://sfconservancy.org/blog/2022/jun/30/give-up-github-launch/) [reasons](https://nogithub.codeberg.page).
 I am also trying out selfhosting (yay!), I have a Hetzner VPS with [Yunohost](https://yunohost.org/#/), and I wanted to have my own git forge.
-So you can find the code of the website on [Forgejo](https://archaeo.cc/forgejo/andreatitolo/academic_website_zola).
+So you can find the code of the website on [Forgejo](https://codeberg.org/titoloandrea/academic_website_zola).
 Changing this in Netlify was a breeze thanks to the instruction [provided on their docs](https://docs.netlify.com/git/repo-permissions-linking/#change-linked-git-repository).
 A caveat to this is explained [later on](#deploying-to-netlify-with-a-self-hosted-forge).

+**Update 2024-06-21**: I ended up deprecating my self-hosted instance (mainly for cutting costs), so the code of the website is now on [Codeberg](https://codeberg.org/titoloandrea/academic_website_zola).

 ### Robots.txt